philoooo/Bike-Sales-Dashboard/README.md

 # 🚴 Bike Sales Dashboard

-This project analyzes customer demographics and purchasing patterns for a bike shop using Excel.
+This project analyzes customer demographics and purchasing patterns for a bike customers using Excel.
 It includes **data cleaning**, **pivot table analysis**, and an interactive **dashboard** for visualization.

 ---